smshareef/QuickCacheView/README.md

 ## Installation

-You can install QuickText from the Chrome Web Store, it's pending review.
+You can install QuickText from the Chrome Web Store from [HERE](https://chromewebstore.google.com/detail/quicktext/fljpaccfiejkfijdpicglijmgobojpdg "QuickText").

 Alternatively, you can install it as an unpacked extension:
 1. Clone this repository to your local machine.